jazzband/django-push-notifications/README.rst

 	devices = GCMDevice.objects.filter(user__first_name="James")
 	devices.send_message({"msg": "Happy name day!"})

 Sending messages in bulk makes use of the bulk mechanics offered by GCM and APNS.
-It is almost always preferrable to send bulk notifications instead of single ones.
+It is almost always preferable to send bulk notifications instead of single ones.
 Note that in GCM, the device will receive data in a different format depending on whether it's been sent in bulk or not.